ucsf-wynton/wynton-website-hpc/docs/howto/change-pwd.md

 </div>

 <div class="alert alert-warning" role="alert">
-<strong>We strongly recommend using a password vault application like the UCSF campus provided "Keeper Password Vault" to store and keep track of your passwords.
+<strong>We strongly recommend using a password vault application or website like the UCSF campus provided "Keeper Password Vault" to generate and store your passwords.

 [Keeper Password Vault](https://it.ucsf.edu/service/keeper-password-vault?check_logged_in=1)